moira-alert/doc/source/installation/manual.rst

 Configuration
 ^^^^^^^^^^^^^

-1. Place configuration file to the default location /etc/moira/config.yml
+1. Place configuration file to the default location, ``/etc/moira/config.yml``

-You can dive into :doc:`/configuration` syntax on a separate page.
+You can dive into :doc:`/installation/configuration` syntax on a separate page.

-2. Place nginx configuration file to /etc/nginx/conf.d/moira.conf
+2. Place nginx configuration file to ``/etc/nginx/conf.d/moira.conf``

 .. code-block:: text